MicrosoftDocs/fabric-docs/docs/governance/data-loss-prevention-overview.md

 ## How do DLP policies for Fabric work

 You define a DLP policy in the data loss prevention section of the compliance portal.
 In the policy, you specify the sensitivity labels and/or sensitive info types you want to detect.
-You also specify the actions that will happen when the policy detects a semantic model that contains sensitive data of the kind you specified.
+You also specify the actions that will happen when the policy detects a semantic model or lakehouse that contains sensitive data of the kind you specified.
 DLP policies for Fabric support two actions:

 * User notification via policy tips.
 * Alerts.
 Alerts can be sent by email to administrators and users.
 Additionally, administrators can monitor and manage alerts on the **Alerts** tab in the compliance portal.

 When a semantic model or lakehouse is evaluated by DLP policies, if it matches the conditions specified in a DLP policy, the actions specified in the policy occur.
 DLP policies are initiated by the following actions:

-**Semantic model**:
+**Semantic models**:

+A semantic model is evaluated against DLP policies whenever one of the following events occurs:

 * Publish
 * Republish